yashagarwal342/cell-identification-ML/README.md

 - **`models_code/ResNet50/`**:

   - **`resnet50.ipynb`**:
     - **Purpose**: Trains four independent ResNet50 models on 100x100 pixel centered data using a 4-fold cross-validation method.
 In each fold, data from one quadrant is used as the test set, and data from the remaining three quadrants are merged for training.
 Four different models are obtained.
+This file is only for training and generating models; evaluation is done in `evaluate_model_on_uncentered.ipynb`.
     - **Usage**: Open in a Jupyter environment and execute notebook cells sequentially. `TRAIN_DATA_DIR` (pointing to centered training data) and `TEST_DATA_DIR` (pointing to uncentered test data) need to be set.
 These are preset in the code but may require manual adjustment if file locations change or files are not found.
 After running all code, .h5 model files for each fold will be generated.

 - **`models_code/VGG16/`**:

   - **`centered_train_uncenter_test_VGG16.ipynb`**:
     - **Purpose**: Trains four independent VGG16 models on 100x100 pixel centered data using 4-fold cross-validation.
 In each fold, data from one quadrant is used as the test set, and data from the remaining three quadrants are merged for training.
 Four different models are obtained.
+This file is only for training and generating models; evaluation is done in `evaluate_model_on_uncentered.ipynb`.
     - **Usage**: Run in a Jupyter environment.
 Paths for `train_folder_Q1` to `train_folder_Q4` (for centered training data) and `test_folder_Q1` to `test_folder_Q4` (for uncentered test data) need to be set.
 Generates `.h5` model files for each fold.

 - **`models_code/VGG19/`**:

   - **`VGG19_train_4_models_on_centered_data.ipynb`**:
     - **Purpose**: Trains four independent VGG19 models on 100x100 pixel centered data using a 4-fold cross-validation method.
 In each fold, data from one quadrant is used as the test set, and data from the remaining three quadrants are merged for training.
 Four different models are generated.
+This file is only for training and generating models; evaluation is done in `evaluate_model_on_uncentered.ipynb`.
     - **Usage**: Run in a Jupyter environment. `base_dir` needs to be set to point to the directory containing the 4-fold stratified data.
 It is preset in the code but may require manual adjustment if the file location changes or the file is not found.
 After running all code, .h5 model files for each fold will be generated.
   - **`VGG19_create_final_model.ipynb`**:
     - **Purpose**: Trains a final VGG19 model using 100x100 pixel centered data.
 Similar to the final model training for InceptionV3, this notebook may reserve a portion of data from each quadrant as a final validation set and then merge the remaining data to train this model.